 - Insulation: Use non-conductive materials between aluminium and other metals to prevent electrical contact.

-- Proper Design: Engineers should design structures in a way that minimises or eliminates the potential for galvanic corrosion.
+- Proper Design: Engineers should design structures to minimise or eliminate the potential for galvanic corrosion.

 Use of Sacrificial Anodes